 As important, it was reported that "[w]hat's good for Cargill and its peers ... is a headache for consumer goods companies and ultimately households, which face the highest food inflation in a decade."
-Regarding Trafigura's record profits, it was reported that
+62 Regarding Trafigura's record profits, it was reported that

 "[m]any traders expect commodity prices to remain high, disrupting the global economy's recovery from the pandemic and adding to the pressure on consumers and businesses from rapid inflation."
+63

 While genuine supply and demand issues exacerbated by recent global shocks explains some of this, these historic, outsized profits are also likely due to excess speculation that is not being reined in by position limits as required by law.
-Because the applicable position limits rule adopted by the CFTC in October of 2020 was deficient and riddled with loopholes (as cogently detailed in the dissents of then-Commissioners Russ Behnam and Dan Berkovitz), greater speculation was the inevitable result.
+Because the applicable position limits rule adopted by the CFTC in October of 2020 was deficient and riddled with loopholes (as cogently detailed in the dissents of then-Commissioner, now-Chair Russ Behnam and former Commissioner Dan Berkovitz64), greater speculation was the inevitable result.

-The Need for a CFTC Examination of Commodity Markets Is Clear
+The Need for a CFTC Investigation of Commodity Markets Is Clear and Compelling

 Financial speculators appear to comprise the vast majority of commodity market participants, which is why it is imperative to get the facts at a granular level for each commodity.
-The CFTC's examination must have three primary components.
-First, the CFTC must determine the exact amount of speculative interest in each commodity market.
-Second, the CFTC must determine the applicability of the CFTC's position limits, if any, and the impact, if any, where applicable.
-Third, the CFTC must determine whether the amount of speculation is excessive in each commodity market or explain in detail why that is not the case.
+The CFTC's investigation must have three primary components:

+- 1. A determination of the exact amount of speculative interest in each commodity market.
+65 - 2.
+A review of the applicability of the CFTC's position limits, if any, and the impact, if any, where applicable. - 3.
+A determination of whether the amount of speculation in each commodity market is excessive or explain in detail why that is not the case.

-Given (1) the current highest commodities price spike in decades, (2) the unprecedented circumstances of multiple, simultaneous supply and demand shocks, and (3) the critical importance of the commodities markets to America's families and economy, the CFTC must conduct a comprehensive, thorough, data-driven, and granular examination of the commodity markets to make the determinations identified above, especially the role and degree of speculation on a commodity-by-commodity basis.
-Importantly, we believe that this examination should be undertaken without preconditions or prejudging the outcome.
+Given (1) the current highest commodities price spike in decades, (2) the unprecedented circumstances of multiple, simultaneous supply and demand shocks, and (3) the critical importance of the commodities markets to America's families and economy, the CFTC must conduct a comprehensive, thorough, data-driven, and granular investigation of the commodity markets to make the determinations identified above, especially the role and degree of speculation on a commodity-by-commodity basis.
+Importantly, we believe that this examination should be undertaken without preconditions or prejudging the outcome.56

-The CFTC should gather and analyze the facts and data, write a report, and release all the information publicly so that the American people can have confidence in the examination, report, and conclusions.
+The CFTC should gather and analyze the facts and data, write a report, and release the maximum amount of information publicly so that the American people can have confidence in the examination, report, and conclusions.
 Done right, the data will make clear the level of speculation and the facts will provide a basis for determining whether it is excessive or not.
+However, if the data provide evidence of excessive speculation, then the CFTC is obligated under the statute to revise its position limits rulemaking and end any excess speculation.